penwern/curate-documentation.github.io/docs/documentation.markdown

 ticket.

-*Remember, we'd strongly advise you to use the advanced web-uploader for most ingest usecases.
+*Remember, we'd strongly advise you to use the advanced web-uploader for most ingest use cases.
 It's best to only use sftp if your institution explicitly requires it.*

 #### Connecting to and Uploading Through SFTP